Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 Is Grammarly free version good enough?

 The free tier catches spelling, grammar, and punctuation errors effectively — roughly 40 percent of common writing issues.
-It does not offer full-sentence rewrites, tone detection, clarity scoring, or style consistency checks.
-If your main challenge is mechanical errors rather than tone and naturalness, the free version may be sufficient.
+Free will show you the tone your draft conveys (for example, labelling a message as confident, friendly, or blunt), but it does not offer the Pro features that act on that signal: full-sentence rewrites, tone adjustment suggestions, clarity scoring, or style consistency checks.
+If your main challenge is mechanical errors and you only need to see your tone rather than rewrite for it, the free version may be sufficient.

 Is Grammarly good for academic writing?